This is article 14 of 17 in the Authentic Self Series, to start from the beginning, click > Table of Contents

 Kirk: So you are recommending that people don’t just do this work in their head, but that they actually have a felt sense in their body?

 Alana: Yes.
 Slow down, turn your attention inward, and get a felt sense.
-Feel your senses, bring them into your being and enjoy what they bring to you.
+Feel your senses, bring them into your being and enjoy what they bring into you.
 Become aware of all your senses.
-They wish to direct you to gathering much more self-knowledge and information for guiding you to happiness and purpose.
+They wish to direct you to a way of gathering much more self-knowledge and information for guiding you toward greater happiness and purpose.